 Welcome to the webpage of ESARP Lab at the University of Memphis.

-Embedded systems are electronic information processing elements embedded into a physical environment and contains micro-controllers dedicated for sensing, actuation, or control.
+Embedded systems (ES) are electronic information processing elements embedded into cyber-physical system (CPS) environment, and contain micro-controllers dedicated for sensing, actuation, and/or control.
 In the last decade, embedded systems infiltrated in our daily lives, including phones, cars, consumer electronics, home-based medical devices, and other smart gadgets.
-As reflected in a recent report of the National Research Council in the United States, “Information technology is on the verge of another revolution … embedded computers … have the potential to change radically the way people interact with their environment …” – we strive to be a part of this revolution.
+As reflected in a recent report of the National Research Council in the United States, “Information technology is on the verge of another revolution … embedded computers … have the potential to change radically the way people interact with their environment …”.
+We strive to be a part of this revolution.

-Our research focuses in developing wearable and body-worn embedded systems for neuro-physiological monitoring BCI system targeted to neurological disorder patients (Seizure, ASD, Alzheimer’s).
+Our research focuses in developing wearable and body-worn embedded systems for neuro-physiological monitoring BCI for neurological disorder patients (Seizure, ASD, Alzheimer’s) that are reliable and usable beyond clinical settings.
 We seek to address multiple engineering challenges with innovative and bio-inspired models.

-- Firstly, reliable and robust long duration neurological monitoring challenge by employing novel interfacing technology.
+- Reliable, robust and long duration neurological monitoring by employing novel dry impedimetric interfacing technique.

 Our research is currently supported by Strengthening Communities Initiative (SCI) and FedEx Innovation grants.
 We have established collaborations with Special Kids & Families (SKF), and La Bonheur Children’s Hospital at Memphis for our research studies.
 Due to the highly transdisciplinary nature of our research, we collaborate with researchers from a varied disciplines (Biomedical Engineering, Psychology, Neurology, Physics, Chemistry, Mathematics, educators, and medical professionals) that span across various institutes (UTK, UTHSC, SKF).
 We acknowledge generous donations from Cypress Semiconductor, DRS Technologies, and Smith & Nephew to our lab.